 The DTx summits are the premier events for senior executives from DTx companies, Pharma, Investors, HCPs and Payers.

-DTx West 2020 is the seventh summit in the DTx series.
-We are expecting 300 people at the summit in San Mateo, which is what our attendees and partners tell us is the optimum size
+DTx West 2021 is the seventh summit in the DTx series.
+We are expecting 300 people online at the virtual Summit, which is what our attendees and partners tell us is the optimum size

 We believe that getting the right mix of partners is critical for a successful summit for you and our attendees.
 The DTx summit provides a rare opportunity to showcase your business to a world-class audience.